 This steam engine isn’t actually as steam engine as it runs on petrol.
 So to say it is a steam engine is little bit of a misnomer.
 Still, it feels like a steam engine even if it doesn’t sound like one.

 Anyway, would you like to see a speeded up version of my journey between Peasholm and Scalby Mills stations?

 Scarborough’s Forgotten Shores Cleveland Way

-We are going to discover these forgotten shores at Scalby Mills where you will see a public house with a footbridge and of course, a woman meticulously bathing her dog.
+We are going to discover these forgotten shores at Scalby Mills where you will see a public house with a footbridge.
 I’m taking the path over the footbridge here to access the cliff tops.
 From the railway station you can go down hill through the car park for the Sea Life Centre indicated by the large white pyramids you see, and turning left at the path.

 In the distance behind you is the Scarborough Castle from the 1100’s which gets smaller as you get closer to Cloughton, so it acts like a gauge for the walk.
 Still, it’s nice to turn around every now and then at get a glimpse of two.

 As you walk higher up you can see the beck to your left and sea to your right hand side.
 This beck actually derives from the River Derwent and is called the Sea Cut or some times referred to as Scalby Beck.
 It’s not that difficult to ascend the cliffs but when you reach the summit it immediately gets pretty scenic.
 With Scarborough having a harbour and mariner it doesn’t take long to see a few boats out there too which I like.